STARIONGROUP/COMET-SDK-Community-Edition/README.md

 ## CDP4JsonSerializer

 The CDP4JsonSerializer library is an optimized CDP4Common specific JSON (de)serialization library that is used to serialize and deserialize the classes implemented in the CDP4Common class library.
 The (de)serialization makes use of the popular Json.NET framework to serialize and deserialize the CDP4Common DTO classes.

+## CDP4MessagePackSerializer

+The CDP4MessagePackSerializer library is an optimized CDP4Common specific MessagePack (de)serialization library that is used to serialize and deserialize the classes implemented in the CDP4Common class library.

 ## CDP4Dal